processone/rtb/README.md

 - **certfile**: `string()`

   A path to a certificate file.
 The file MUST contain both a full certficate chain and a private key in PEM format.
-If `EXTERNAL` authentication is not used (see `sasl_mechanisms` option) then self-signed certificate can be used: the [one](https://raw.githubusercontent.com/processone/rtb/master/cert.pem) shipped with the source code is fine.

 ### Optional parameters